civictechindex/CTI-website-frontend/README.md

 From https://github.com/CTI-website-frontend/website
  + 770d667...14f9f46 Bonnie     -> CTI-website-frontend/Bonnie  (forced update)
  * [new branch]      bonnie     -> CTI-website-frontend/bonnie
-   5773ebe..0c86ecd  gh-pages   -> CTI-website-frontend/gh-pages
+   5773ebe..0c86ecd  master   -> CTI-website-frontend/master
 ```

 You can safely ignore changes in other issue branches, such as
 `bonnie` above.
-But if you see changes in gh-pages, as in
+But if you see changes in master, as in
-`5773ebe..0c86ecd  gh-pages   -> CTI-website-frontend/gh-pages`, you should
+`5773ebe..0c86ecd  master   -> CTI-website-frontend/master`, you should
 incorporate those changes into your repository before merging or
 rebasing your issue branch.
 Use the [instructions below](#incorporating-changes-from-upstream)
 to bring your fork up to date with the main repository.